sage-code/maj/case.md

 * Maj suffix is using quote `'` to connect with the root word;
 * Maj avoid synonyms and is using a single meaning for each word;
 * Maj frequent words are short and less frequent words are longer;
+* Maj words can differ from one to other by a single letter;

 # but why